vicky0718/Battery-SOH/README.txt

-# DATA DESCRIPTION:

-A set of four Li-ion batteries (# 5, 6, 7 and 18) were run through 3 different operational profiles (charge, discharge and impedance) at room temperature.
-Charging was carried out in a constant current (CC) mode at 1.5A until the battery voltage reached 4.2V and then continued in a constant voltage (CV) mode until the charge current dropped to 20mA.
-Discharge was carried out at a constant current (CC) level of 2A until the battery voltage fell to 2.7V, 2.5V, 2.2V and 2.5V for batteries 5 6 7 and 18 respectively.
-Impedance measurement was carried out through an electrochemical impedance spectroscopy (EIS) frequency sweep from 0.1Hz to 5kHz.
-Repeated charge and discharge cycles result in accelerated aging of the batteries while impedance measurements provide insight into the internal battery parameters that change as aging progresses.
-The experiments were stopped when the batteries reached end-of-life (EOL) criteria, which was a 30% fade in rated capacity (from 2Ahr to 1.4Ahr).
-This dataset can be used for the prediction of both remaining charge (for a given discharge cycle) and remaining useful life (RUL).

-# Files:
-B0005.mat	Data for Battery #5
-B0006.mat	Data for Battery #6
-B0007.mat	Data for Battery #7
-B0018.mat	Data for Battery #18

-# Data Structure:
-cycle:	top level structure array containing the charge, discharge and impedance operations
-	type: 	operation  type, can be charge, discharge or impedance
-	ambient_temperature:	ambient temperature (degree C)
-	time: 	the date and time of the start of the cycle, in MATLAB  date vector format
-	data:	data structure containing the measurements
-	   for charge the fields are:
-		Voltage_measured: 	Battery terminal voltage (Volts)
-		Current_measured:	Battery output current (Amps)
-		Temperature_measured: 	Battery temperature (degree C)
-		Current_charge:		Current measured at charger (Amps)
-		Voltage_charge:		Voltage measured at charger (Volts)
-		Time:			Time vector for the cycle (secs) for discharge the fields are:
-		Voltage_measured: 	Battery terminal voltage (Volts)
-		Current_measured:	Battery output current (Amps)
-		Temperature_measured: 	Battery temperature (degree C)
-		Current_charge:		Current measured at load (Amps)
-		Voltage_charge:		Voltage measured at load (Volts)
-		Time:			Time vector for the cycle (secs)
-		Capacity:		Battery capacity (Ahr) for discharge till 2.7V for impedance the fields are:
-		Sense_current:		Current in sense branch (Amps)
-		Battery_current:	Current in battery branch (Amps)
-		Current_ratio:		Ratio of the above currents
-		Battery_impedance:	Battery impedance (Ohms) computed from raw data
-		Rectified_impedance:	Calibrated and smoothed battery impedance (Ohms)
-		Re:			Estimated electrolyte resistance (Ohms)
-		Rct:			Estimated charge transfer resistance (Ohms)

-While using the datasets combine and place them within a folder or directory named battery_data.
-# Following are the Prerequisties of this model( Make sure to have the following packages installed within your system):
-These were the versions of the modules during the building of this project:
-Pandas: 2.1.4
-Numpy: 1.26.4
-sklearn: 1.4.1.
-seaborn: 0.13.2
-Matplotlib: 3.7.5
-Tensorflow: 2.15.0
-Keras: 2.15.0
-Pycaret: 3.3.0
+📊 Li-ion Battery Data for Operational Profiles and Prediction Tasks This repository contains data from a set of four Li-ion batteries (#5, 6, 7, and 18) run through three different operational profiles (charge, discharge, and impedance) at room temperature.
+The data can be used for predicting both the remaining charge (for a given discharge cycle) and the remaining useful life (RUL) of the batteries.

+📂 Files
+B0005.mat: Data for Battery #5
+B0006.mat: Data for Battery #6
+B0007.mat: Data for Battery #7
+B0018.mat: Data for Battery #18
+📐 Data Structure
+The data is structured into cycles, each containing information on charge, discharge, and impedance operations.

+Cycle Structure
+cycle: Top-level structure array containing the charge, discharge, and impedance operations.
+type: Operation type (charge, discharge, or impedance).
+ambient_temperature: Ambient temperature (°C).
+time: Start time of the cycle (MATLAB date vector format).
+data: Data structure containing measurements.
+Charge Data Fields
+Voltage_measured: Battery terminal voltage (Volts).
+Current_measured: Battery output current (Amps).
+Temperature_measured: Battery temperature (°C).
+Current_charge: Current measured at charger (Amps).
+Voltage_charge: Voltage measured at charger (Volts).
+Time: Time vector for the cycle (secs).